HowardChen246/howardchen246/README.md

 <h2>Hey there, I am Howie👋</h2>

 - <i>Currently:</i> Senior Computer Science Student at the University of California, San Diego.
-- <i>Pursuing:</i> Master's degree in Machine Learning at the University of California, San Diego.

 ## I'm a Full Stack Software Engineer, ML & AI Enthusiast, and Tutor!!